-Construction can only begin following official notification to proceed from District TAP Coordinator.

-During construction of the project, Sponsor will provide a project manager and staff to administer and inspect the project.
-These individuals that perform inspection or certify the sampling and testing results of any materials must be qualified in the appropriate inspector/sampler/tester area or be a licensed Professional Engineer in the state of Idaho.
-The Sponsor shall provide inspection services, inspection diaries, and support to the ITD District Resident Engineer in the administration of the contract on his/her behalf.
+Construction begins only after an official notification to proceed from the District or LHTAC TAP Coordinator.
+During construction of the project, the Sponsor will provide a project manager and staff to administer and inspect the project.
+These individuals that perform inspection or certify the sampling and testing results of any materials must be qualified in the appropriate inspector/sampler/tester area (i.e. Western Alliance for Quality Transportation Construction WAQTC) or be a licensed Professional Engineer in the State of Idaho.
+The Sponsor shall provide inspection services, inspection diaries and support to the ITD District Resident Engineer and/or the LHTAC TAP and Safety Engineer (whichever is applicable) in the administration of the contract on his/her behalf.
 Typically this is accomplished by the sponsor, with the assistance of ITD, to hire a consultant to provide construction engineering and Inspection services (CE&I).
 All construction administrative and inspection along with materials sampling and testing personnel shall be qualified in the area in which they are responsible.
-For example, for projects associated with ITD standards,

-- qualification requirements are defined in section 200 of the Quality Assurance Manual. - The Sponsor is responsible to make timely payment of all invoices and provide ITD with invoices and proof of payment when requesting reimbursement. - During the life of the construction contract, prior approval of ITD will be obtained if it is necessary to deviate from the plans and specifications to such a degree that the scope of project and/or required work is significantly changed. - The sponsor and/or contractor may be held liable for environmental damage or non-compliance during construction.
+For example, for projects associated with ITD standards, qualification requirements are defined in section 200 of the Quality Assurance Manual.
+The Sponsor is responsible to make timely payment of all invoices and provide ITD or LHTAC coordinator with invoices and proof of payment when requesting reimbursement.
+A typical payment timeline may be every 30 days as work progresses.
+The sponsor and/or contractor may be held liable for environmental damage or non-compliance during construction.